anywherer/thing/content/sometimes.md

 aliases:
 tags:
 created: 2024-11-07T19:08:01
-modified: 2025-03-09T18:20:30
+modified: 2025-06-19T19:27:51
-publish:
+publish: true
 published:
 permalink:
 ---

+Sometimes is a word of possibility.

-sometimes we need a way to let our thoughts out. in a relaxed sort of way, in a way so that you don't sound too harsh and direct
+Sometimes we need a way to let our thoughts out.
+In a relaxed sort of way, in a way so that you don't sound too harsh and direct.

-sometimes we need just the right context for writing things. putting your pen on your paper, and trying so hard to think about what sounds good to write
+We can use this word to help with writer's block.
+Putting your pen on your paper, and trying so hard to make something good.
+It doesn't have to be, it just has to be good sometimes.

-sometimes, all it takes is a little motivation, a reassurance that your thoughts are free, and you don't have to be afraid to think, to inspire, to create.
+Sometimes, all it takes is a little motivation, a reassurance that your thoughts are free, and you don't have to be afraid to think, to inspire, to create.

-perhaps, just one word can encourage you to be brave...
+Sometimes it never hurts to try, and it is easy to be brave.

-sometimes.
+The world is good, sometimes.